Authentication

 Idle Timeout

-Idle timeouts will force users to log out of the Client or Admin UI after a set amount of minutes of inactivity, that is, instances where no packets are received.
+Idle timeouts force users to log out of the client or Admin UI after a set amount of minutes of inactivity (that is, instances where no packets are received).
 For example:

-- Client will log users out after 20 minutes of idleness.
+- The client logs out users after 20 minutes of idleness.

-- Admin UI will log users out after 20 minutes of idleness.
+- Admin UI logs out users after 20 minutes of idleness.

 Note that idle timeouts may be triggered by blocked processes and long-running queries.